 Not all states require licensure for heating and cooling contractors, but almost all of them do.
 It’s easy to search online to find out if your state requires a license so you know whether or not to ask for one when gathering quotes from a contractor.
 The reason many states require licenses is simply to guard you from using a company that uses less than qualified workers.

 If you live in a state that requires licenses and the contractor you’re talking to doesn’t have one, it’s probably better to look elsewhere to help get around any potential problems.

 When is the best time to ask these questions?

-The best time to ask questions and find an HVAC contractor is right now, before something goes wrong with your system.
-Get your furnace looked at while it’s working normally and arrange your routine maintenance.
+The best time to ask questions and choose an HVAC contractor is right now, before something occurs with your system.
+Get your furnace inspected while it’s working properly and schedule your yearly maintenance.